rohitvish2019/ECommereceAPI/readme.md

     1. Install Mongo DB server.
     2. Install node js.
     3. Copy code in your local machine (there shouldn't be any change in directory structure in main folder).
+    4. Install all the dependecies using npm install "Dependency" mentioned in package.json.
-    4.  use command  "node index.js" to start server and use postman or any other frontend framework to use API.
+    5.  use command  "node index.js" to start server and use postman or any other frontend framework to use API.

 Usage: